Skip to main content

 Share Article:

 Whether your business is brick and mortar or 100% online, the last few weeks of the year can represent a big opportunity for sales.
 This year has been challenging for many retailers, so you may need to try some new tactics to capture that last-minute revenue.
-Here are five tips to take advantage of the season of giving to boost your sales.
+Here are 10 tips to take advantage of the season of giving to boost your sales.

 1. Make gift giving as easy as possible